Winding down a year of travel as Dalmatia prepares for Christmas

 Friday 13 December

 It’s our last day in Split, and it’s gloriously sunny: a day for simply wandering and taking everything in one final time.
 After a lengthy afternoon walk out to the suburbs and back around the south side of the peninsular, we get a big cup of chocolate fritule from a stall at the Christmas fair on the riva and look out at the ferries coming and going in the darkness.
 Bellies full of fried dough, we wander on to Republic Square for a mulled wine and to watch the ice skaters.
 The moment is spoiled a little by a band on the nearby stage doing a very loud soundcheck.
 But by the time we leave, they’ve given way to a PA system playing Frank Sinatra and Bing Crosby.
-After a final pub grub meal at Terminal F, we head back to the flat through Diocletian’s Palace, which feels wonderfully festive with its decorations and old-word charm, slightly sad to be leaving Split in all its festive merriment.
+After a final pub grub meal at Terminal F, we head back to the flat through Diocletian’s Palace, which feels wonderfully festive with its decorations and old-word charm.
+I’m a little sad to be leaving Split in all its festive merriment.
 But we have places to be…

 Leave a comment